 Lesson learned: The power of fun and of playing can be surprisingly effective in maximizing our productivity.
 Most especially for those of us who count themselves as recovering deadline addicts.

-Mind Games, may they live long and prosper.
+Deadlines and Mind Games, may they live long and prosper.